GLOSS FM: Technical

-FM transmission (Restricted Service Licence)
+FM transmission (restricted service licence)

-The past RSL transmissions on 87.7 MHz FM were with a comparatively low power of 25 watts ERP.
+The past restricted service licence (RSL) transmissions on 87.7 MHz FM were with a comparatively low power of 25 watts ERP.
 The transmission site was moved in the Summer of 2009 from a low site in Thornbury town centre to a high site overlooking the Severn Vale and across to the Cotswold Way.
 The resulting coverage area was approximately doubled with this move, meaning that the station covered a potential audience of over 100,000 people in South Gloucestershire from Bradley Stoke in the south, to Berkeley in the north, and from Yate in the East to Chepstow in Wales.
 These temporary transmissions ceased in 2011 when Ofcom decided there was "no suitable FM frequency available" for permanent broadcasts.

 The station re-started discussions with Ofcom in January 2017 about securing a permanent FM frequency.
 Most of their original technical issues have been cleared, but some remaining regulatory hurdles remain, and the issue is being escalated to the highest levels in Ofcom and Government.

 It is hoped in 2018 an alternative route to radio broadcasting will become available through Ofcom's "Small Scale DAB" initiative.
 This should give an affordable route for small stations to broadcast on DAB which is currently dominated by Arqiva and is excessively expensive.